 The Office of Indigenous Initiatives was established in response to the report by U of T’s Truth and Reconciliation Commission Steering Committee.
 The Office’s mandate is to support and guide the U of T community as it continues to work towards reconciliation.
 Efforts are directed towards listening, coordinating, advising, and collaborating with academic and non-academic communities in addressing the Calls to Action.
 The Office intersects with areas such as teaching and learning, student experience, Faculty and staff recruitment and engagement, and community-based research.
 The Office also conducts a regular environmental scan, produces a report to establish the impact and progress of Indigenous Initiatives on campus, and manages the activities of the Council of Indigenous Initiatives.

-- Shannon Simpson, Director of the Office of Indigenous Initiatives
+- Shannon Simpson, Senior Director, Office of Indigenous Initiatives

 - Kelly Crawford, Assistant Director, Office of Indigenous Initiatives, University of Toronto Scarborough

-- Tee Duke, Assistant Director, Office of Indigenous Initiatives, University of Toronto Mississauga
+- Tee Duke, Director, Office of Indigenous Initiatives, University of Toronto Mississauga

 - Brianna Sands, Special Projects Officer

 - Andrew Bomberry, Special Projects Officer (Curriculum and Education)